Kou-ding/Graph-Minor/README.md

 </pre>

 ### Mathematical calculation of Graph minor
-In order to calculate the graph minor we will bw using Matrix Ω:
+In order to calculate the graph minor we will be using Matrix Ω:
 #### Ω:
 - If Ωij=1 then the node i belongs to the cluster j.
 - Otherwise Ωij=0.